 13. Warehouse Worker

-Companies ship materials day and night, which makes being a warehouse worker an excellent option for a night job.
+Companies ship materials day and night, which makes being a warehouse worker an excellent option for night owls.

-Work the night shift as a warehouse worker, and you could earn over $13 an hour, according to BLS data.
-If you have training as a forklift operator, your hourly pay could jump to more than $17.
+Work the night shift as a warehouse worker, and if you have training as a forklift operator, your hourly pay could be even higher.

 14. Uber or Lyft Driver